Starbucks has kick-started a new payment network method to help its customers.

 The American coffeehouse chain has clearly conveyed its stand on the Bitcoin.
 Starbucks has said they are not going to accept Bitcoin as a payment method in their outlets.

-The focus of the company looks to offer “seamless global network” leveraging “Microsoft cloud solutions to create an open and regulated, global ecosystem for digital assets.”
+The focus of the company looks to offer a “seamless global network” leveraging “Microsoft cloud solutions to create an open and regulated, global ecosystem for digital assets.”
 The move sparked the wave of Bitcoin among the market analysts.

 “As the flagship retailer, Starbucks will play a pivotal role in developing practical, trusted and regulated applications for consumers to convert their digital assets into US dollars for use at the coffeehouse outlets,” said Maria Smith, Vice President, Partnerships, and Payments for Starbucks.
 “As a leader in Mobile Pay to our more than 15 million Rewards members, the company is committed to innovation for expanding payment options for our customers.”